nuxt/framework/.github/PULL_REQUEST_TEMPLATE.md

 ## 🖊️ Types of changes

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
+- [ ] Documentation (updates to the documentation or readme)
 - [ ] Bug fix (a non-breaking change which fixes an issue)
+- [ ] Enhancenment (improving an exisiting functionality like performance)
 - [ ] New feature (a non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)

 ## 📚 Description